Identification

 Dig deeper with Sebastian →

-This index entry maps the extensive treatment of projective identification throughout Flores's clinical text, distinguishing its communicative, complementary, and concordant modalities.
+This index entry maps the extensive treatment of projective identification in Flores’s clinical text, distinguishing communicative, complementary, and concordant forms within an object-relations framework for addicted populations.

 Flores, Philip J, Group Psychotherapy with Addicted Populations An, 1997aside